 – 10 breakfasts, 10 lunches, 10 dinners

-– Private dinner under the starts at Singita Mara River Tented Camp
+– Private dinner under the stars at Singita Mara River Tented Camp

 – All drinks at Cottar’s 1920s, Singita Mara River Tented Camp, and at Crater Lodge (waters, teas / coffees, sodas, beers, wines, spirits)